General info

 History

-Apirama was inspired by walk-through ''De Wonderbare Bijenkorf'' (The Amazing Beehive) on Expo ’58 in Brussels, which was also made by Meli.
-In it, guests walked past oversized bees.
-After the expo ended, the walkthrough was relocated to Meli Park, that already opened in 1935.
-Following the rise of competitor parks in the region, for the 1979 season it was decided to completely redesign the concept as a dark ride.
+Apirama was inspired by an earlier walk-through attraction owned by Meli, De Wonderbare Bijenkorf (The Amazing Beehive), at Expo ’58 in Brussels.
+In the earlier attraction, guests walked past oversized UV-lit scenes.
+After the expo ended, the walkthrough was relocated to Meli Park.
+For the 1979 season, it was decided to expand the concept as a dark ride.
+It was produced by Keith Sparks Associates in the UK.

 Rethemed versions: